 How Structured Data Improves B2B SEO

-It’s particularly problematic because these websites have often already done a lot of the heavy-lifting in terms of content creation and backlink acquisition.
-But without the technical foundation in place their content marketing might not be working for them as well as they expect.
+It’s particularly problematic because these websites have often already done a lot of the heavy-lifting in terms of following the keyword research process, link building, and creating quality, relevant content that matches user intent.
+But without the technical foundation in place their content marketing strategies might not be working for them as well as they expect.

 While there are many technical SEO initiatives that B2B SEOs should pursue to increase the reach of their content marketing efforts – such as dynamic rendering and page experience – in this post, we will show how key structured data plays a big role in moving the needle.

 The Case for B2B SEO

 B2B software companies seem to arrive at SEO later in their life-cycles, despite the fact that SEO drives sustainable, long-term lead generation and overall sales pipeline growth.